Sly-Perez/2chan-like-app-API-JWT/README.md

 ## Business Rules
 - **Profiles**:
     - All User Profiles require a username, email and password.
+    - The username of a user cannot belong to another active user.
     - The username of a user must not start with a number.
     - The username of a user can be, at most, 30 characters, and it can contain unicode characters.
     - The email of a user can be, at most, 100 characters, and it must not contain unicode characters.